September Tall Fescue Lawn Tips for 2025

 💧 After your new sod or newly overseeded lawn is rooted in, you'll be able to back off watering to 1" per week during the cool months.

 Water your lawn in the morning: Why the fuss?
-Water sitting around on leaves promotes diseases.
+Water sitting overnight on leaves promotes diseases.
 When you water in the morning, moisture rapidly dries from the leaf blades when the sun is out.
 If you water in the evenings, moisture may not evaporate from the leaves until the next day.
 Watering in the evenings promotes diseases.

 Insecticide & Fertilizer Tips